 It may come as a surprise (to some) that bell peppers are technically chili peppers.
 What isn’t a surprise (to most) is bell peppers have no heat.
 But is that always true?
 Are bell peppers spicy, ever?
 Or is it always that zero placeholder on the pepper scale?
-Well, like many things on the pepper scale, there’s a simple answer and a more complex one as well.
+Well, like many things on the Scoville scale, there’s a simple answer and a more complex one as well.

 The simple answer: Heirloom bell peppers are not spicy

 That’s the truth of it.
 They are a big goose egg on the Scoville scale.
-While heirloom bell peppers are technically nightshades and part of the capsicum family, they are the only chili pepper that carries a recessive gene that stops any capsaicin from being made in the fruit.
+While heirloom bell peppers are technically nightshades and part of the capsicum family, they are the only chili pepper with a recessive gene that stops any capsaicin from being made in the fruit.
 No capsaicin means no spiciness.
 Simple as that.
 Because of the zero heat, bell peppers are thought of as sweet peppers more than as chili peppers.

 The more complex answer: There are similar-looking bell pepper hybrids that are spicy